 Montes Azules Biosphere Reserve

-The Montes Azules Biosphere Reserve is located in the Selva Lacandóna region in the State of Chiapas in southeast Mexico, between the Lacantún River and Locania River.
+The Montes Azules Biosphere Reserve is located in the Selva Lacandóna region in the State of Chiapas in southeast Mexico, between the Lacantún and Locania rivers.
 It comprises 331,200 ha (818,400 acres) inside the forestry protection area of the Lacandón Jungle.

-It is part of three contiguous UNESCO-recognized biosphere reserves that include the Calakmul Biosphere Reserve in Yucatán and the Maya Biosphere Reserve in northern Guatemala.
+It is part of three contiguous UNESCO-recognized biosphere reserves, including the Calakmul Biosphere Reserve in Yucatán and the Maya Biosphere Reserve in northern Guatemala.
 It is one of the largest areas of humid tropical forest in Mexico and Central America, with areas of pine forest at higher altitudes along with mountain rainforest.

 The Montes Azules Biosphere Reserve and surrounding forest contain some 500 species of trees.
-More recently, the forest has been exploited for chicle and mahogany but has not been seriously altered, even though wood clearing is recognized as a serious threat.
-It comprises a mixture of federal and communal systems as well as private lands.
+More recently, the forest has been exploited for chicle and mahogany but has not been seriously altered, even though wood clearing is recognized as a severe threat.
+It comprises a mixture of federal and communal systems and private lands.

 Rather than viewing this overlap of the protected area and indigenous territory as a threat, Tzeltal, Chol and Lacandon Maya communities see the Montes Azules reserve as a buffer against outside threats to their land.
-Some 75,400 people (2002) live in the reserve mainly engaged in local agriculture.
+Some 75,400 people (2002) live in the Reserve, mainly in local agriculture.

-The Montes Azules Biosphere Reserve is the northernmost distribution boundary for a great number of biota proceeding from the Pleistocene refuges of Polochic in Guatemala and Chiriqui in Panama.
+The Montes Azules Biosphere Reserve is the northernmost distribution boundary for many biotas proceeding from the Pleistocene refuges of Polochic in Guatemala and Chiriqui in Panama.
 It contains relevant species such as Lacandonia schismatica and is the last refuge for vulnerable species such as the Scarlet Macao (Ara macao).